terrydel/DocoSoftTestSln/README.md

 ```
 [TypeFilter(typeof(AuthorizationFilterAttribute))]
 ```
-Tis will ensure that you do not need to authorise in order toe execute any of the api methods, they will operate anonymously.
+Tis will ensure that you do not need to authorise in order to execute any of the api methods, they will operate anonymously.

 • All endpoints should work, you can confirm this by checking the state of the data in your **Users** table in your database
 • If you have any issues, you can contact me at <ins>terrydelahunt@hotmail.com </ins> or on  _0861921808_